metroproxyn/metroproxyn/README.md

 ### Greetings and salutations!👋

 I am Alex Maszanski, a Data Scientist who interested in Machine Learning, Kaggle contributing and Artificial Intelligence.
 I'm a writer on [proglib.io](https://proglib.io) website.
-Most of my articles focus on the realm of Data science, especially Machine Learning methods & alghorithms.
+Most of my articles focus on the realm of Data science, especially Machine Learning methods & algorithms.

 A lot of my repositories & pet projects represented here, from my school days when I tried Java and C languages to nowadays, where mostly of my projects are related with Python and Data Science in general.